SSWConsulting/SSW.People.Profiles/Harry-Phan/Harry-Phan.md

 quote:  "Life is 10% what happens to you and 90% how you react to it."
 ---

 Harry is a competent professional who started his working life as a systems engineer.
-After excelling in this field leading multiple teams across multiple countries, Harry is now a valued developer at SSW.
-His long history of problem-solving and studious nature makes his skills highly sought after.
-Harry has skills in the following areas.
+After excelling in this field leading multiple teams across multiple countries, Harry is now a valued Software Architect at SSW.
+His focus is on building enterprise web applications utilizing .NET Core, Angular, React and Azure.

-*   Web development
+Harry’s long history of problem-solving and studious nature makes his skills highly sought after.
+Harry has a track record of successfully delivering the solutions for various enterprise clients, and some of his highlights are:

-*   Server deployment and infrastructure
+*	Nintex Responsive Forms for SharePoint Online and Onprem

-*   CRM administration and deployment
+*	Fund Management System for an Australian listed wealth management business

-*   Visual and security systems
+*	Project Information Management System for a Victorian Government authority

-*   GPS and location technologies
+*	POS system for a global 4WD accessories supplier

-*   Web deployments and infrastructure
+Other SSW’s products that Harry works on includes SugarLearning, SSW.People and SophieHub.